“Please state your name for the record.”

 Ashrinn cursed.
 “There’s here in Aren’march.”

 “Tell Jiyandi to get the ship ready.
 We need to stop him.
-I’ll go put in a requisition for enough magcuffs to secure them for transport.”
+I’ll put in a requisition for magcuffs.”

 Kenian looked at the two Agents.
 “If you don’t mind, I’d like to join you.”